Expanding access to education savings

 About

-The 529 Consortium is a multi-institutional research partnership co-hosted by the University of Chicago Becker Friedman Institute for Economics (BFI) and the Stanford Initiative for Financial Decision-Making (IFDM).
-Convened by the National Association of State Treasurers (NAST) and funded by the National Endowment for Financial Education (NEFE), the 529 Consortium builds integrated data infrastructure across states and plan administrators to answer policy-relevant questions about closing the 529 usage gap.
-Which families are saving?
+The 529 Consortium is a multi-institutional research partnership co-hosted by the University of Chicago Becker Friedman Institute for Economics (BFI) and Stanford University Initiative for Financial Decision-Making (IFDM).
+Convened by the National Association of State Treasurers (NAST) through its education savings network, The 529 Network, and primarily supported by the National Endowment for Financial Education (NEFE), the consortium builds integrated data infrastructure across states and plan administrators to answer policy-relevant questions about closing the 529 usage gap.
+Which families are utilizing 529 plans?
 What drives participation?
-And how can plan design do more?
+How does the design of 529 plans impact enrollment?
+And how can 529 plans help families achieve their savings goals?

 Sixty-one percent of parents who could save enough to cover half of college costs don’t think their contributions are meaningful.
 That’s not a resource problem, it’s an information problem, and it’s exactly what a research consortium built around rigorous, multi-state data can solve.